Fixed-target charmonium production and pion parton distributions: Heavy-Quark Pair Production and NRQCD Model

 The various branching ratios $Br$ are taken from the PDG 2020~\cite{ParticleDataGroup:2020ssz}: $Br(\psi(2S) \rightarrow J/\psi X) = 61.4\%$, $Br(\chi_{c0} \rightarrow J/\psi \gamma)= 1.4\%$, $Br(\chi_{c1} \rightarrow J/\psi \gamma)= 34.3\%$, and $Br(\chi_{c2} \rightarrow J/\psi \gamma)= 19.0\%$.

 In the present analysis we use the convention of charm quark mass, factorization and renormalization scales in Ref.~\cite{Beneke:1996tk} for fixed-target hadroproduction of charmonium: $m_c=1.5$ GeV/$c^2$ and $\mu_F=\mu_R=2m_c$.
 The uncertainties associated with this choice are evaluated by changing the reference scale from $m_c$ to $3m_c$.
 The nucleon PDFs are taken from CTEQ14nlo~\cite{Dulat:2015mca}.
-For the lithium and beryllium targets, the nuclear EPPS16 PDFs ~\cite{Eskola:2016oht} is used.
+For the lithium, beryllium, silicon, gold and tungsten targets, the nuclear EPPS16 PDFs ~\cite{Eskola:2016oht} are used.